 KaarTech, a Global Digital Transformation Consulting Company, Secures $30 Million Investment from A91 Partners

-LONDON, July 3, 2023 /PRNewswire/ -- KaarTech, a Global Digital Transformation Consulting company specialising in SAP and S/4 HANA implementation, has raised $30M from A91 Partners, a leading investment firm headquartered in Mumbai.
+NEW YORK, July 5, 2023 /PRNewswire/ -- KaarTech, a Digital Transformation Consulting company specializing in SAP and S/4 HANA implementation, has raised $30M from A91 Partners, a leading investment firm headquartered in Mumbai.
 Gautam Mago and Kaushik Anand from A91 Partners will join the Board of KaarTech.

 This partnership aims to fuel KaarTech's organic and inorganic growth across existing markets in the Middle East, the European Union and North America.
-It marks the beginning of a new chapter in its growth journey, particularly emphasising establishing a solid presence in North America.
+It marks the beginning of a new chapter in its growth journey, emphasizing a strong presence in North America.

 "The partnership with A91 will catapult KaarTech into an unprecedented era of expansion, propelling us towards our aspiration of going public, despite our humble bootstrapped origins.
 This association will bolster our ability to expand geographically and augment our services portfolio in-organically.
 In doing so, we aspire to be the partner of choice for customers looking for Digital Transformation journeys in SAP, Cloud ecosystem customer experience, Process Automation and Data Analytics blended with KaarTech's core competence in Logistics, Supply Chain, Financial and Human Capital Management," said Mr. Maran Nagarajan, CEO of KaarTech.